Subnodal/os-old/README.md

 # os
-SubOS, Subnodal's operating system built for the web.
+subOS, Subnodal's operating system built for the web.